pingidentity/pingidentity-devops-getting-started/docs/deployment/deploySync.md

       <Ctrl-D>
       ```

-1. You'll see messages in the PingDataSync log showing `ADD/MODIFY` of the user sync'd to the `ou=destination,o=sync` tree.
-To verify this, enter:
+   You'll see messages in the PingDataSync log showing `ADD/MODIFY` of the user sync'd to the `ou=destination,o=sync` tree.

+1. To verify the messages in the PingDataSync log, enter:

       ```text
       docker container exec -it \